A/Prof Darren Katz is an expert in penile prosthesis surgery and is a "high volume" implanter.

 Click here to watch the video.

-This video was made to teach other urologists how to perform penile implant surgery and therefore involves footage of real surgery featuring Dr Katz which some people may find graphic.
+This video was made to teach other urologists how to perform penile implant surgery and therefore involves footage of real surgery featuring A/Prof Katz which some people may find graphic.

 Before penile implant surgery you might also need to:

 Penile implant surgery is done in a hospital under general anaesthetic and usually takes 45 minutes to an hour.

 A/Prof Katz will give you detailed written instructions about what to expect and what to do after the surgery